-Compensation Philosophy.
-The company's board of directors believes that offering incentive compensation opportunities that are competitive with other peer companies and that are based on the performance of the company's common stock will motivate participants to achieve our long-term goals and further align their interests with those of the company's other stockholders.
+The 2017 Incentive Plan permits the company to provide stock-based compensation to officers and other employees and consultants of the company and its subsidiaries, as well as non-employee directors of the company.
+The company currently provides stock-based compensation under the Hess Corporation Amended and Restated 2008 Long-Term Incentive Plan (the "2008 Incentive Plan").
+The board of directors believes that the 2008 Incentive Plan offered incentive compensation opportunities that are competitive with other peer companies and that are based on the performance of the company's common stock will motivate participants to achieve our long-term goals and further align their interests with those of the company's other stockholders.
 The company's board of directors also believes that granting stock-based awards contributes to the company's success and is comparable with the practices of other peer companies.
+As there are only 6,429,132 shares of company common stock remaining available for future grants under the 2008 Incentive Plan as of March 9, 2017, the board of directors adopted the 2017 Incentive Plan which shall become effective on the date the company's stockholders approve the 2017 Incentive Plan (the "effective date").